 - 2-year warranty

-- Studies have shown the Livia to be effective at reducing menstrual cramp pain
+- Studies have shown the Livia device to be effective at reducing menstrual cramp pain

-- Basically a tens unit for menstrual cramps
+- Basically a tens (transcutaneous electrical nerve stimulation) unit for cramps

 It can be difficult to find the Livia in stores, which is why we recommend shopping online.
+And don’t forget to check if you’re eligible for free shipping with an Amazon Prime membership.
 Find it here: Get the Livia on Amazon.

 Perhaps the real question is, “Does Livia work?”
 Keep on reading to find out!

-How to Stop Period Cramps: Consider the Livia?
+How to Stop Period Cramps: Consider the Livia Device?

 If you’re reading this article, those natural remedies probably didn’t work for you, and you probably don’t love popping painkillers because it can be pretty hard on the body.